imh1kiko/Twitch2Timeline/README.md

 - Cream<br />
 In case of misspelling or wrong usage, will default to blue.

-`TIMECODE OFFSET` - Where your timeline starts at.
+`HOUR OFFSET` - Where your timeline starts at.
 The default is 0.
 So if you want 01:00:00:00, you'd use "1".
 Hopefully clear enough example.

 `OUTPUT NAME` - Self-explanatory.
 A name for the file.
 No need for `.edl` suffix.
 Didn't code in the check for it either.